Stacktape

 cachePolicyId

-Controlling cache key
+Controlling the cache key

 Origin typeParts of request included in cache key